York City's Best Ever XI

 FULL BACKS / DEFENCE

 I’ve gone for full backs of a “modern era” although both our 1955 Happy Wanderers full backs Ernie Phillips and George Howe, stalwarts of our side deserve serious consideration.
 Phillips had a fairly illustrious career before ending his professional career with 4 seasons at Bootham Crescent.
 Equally, George Howe, a few months younger than Phillips spent his last 8 seasons with City.
 Whilst not discrediting his performance in keeping Stanley Matthews, still a top class player, quiet in our 1955 cup tie at Blackpool, it should be noted that Matthews was just a few weeks short of his 40th birthday at time.
 Of the 2, I might just rank Phillips higher than Howe, someone who had a fine all round game for his era.
-Undoubtedly fine full backs, in their era defenders defended and rarely, if ever, crossed the half way line.
-Even in the late 1960s, my primary school sports master wouldn’t let his full backs cross the half way line, even for corners.
+Undoubtedly fine full backs, in their era, defenders defended and rarely, if ever, crossed the half way line.
+Even in the late 1960s, Mr Somerset, my primary school sports master wouldn’t let his full backs cross the half way line, even for corners.

 It is interesting to note the goal scoring records of our full backs, commonly perceived as being on the short side and so therefore not a real threat at set pieces.
 Our 2 1955 Happy Wanderers scored just 2 goals in 521 games for City.
 In the 1970s era, Phil Burrows netted 15 goals from 390 games, whilst his right back colleagues John Mackin and later John Stone (a prolific centre forward as a youth player) netted 13 times in 282 games.
 Moving into the 1990s, Wayne Hall and Andy McMillan netted 16 times from 930 games for City.
 Of those, only Hall was noted as a free kick expert or penalty taker.